 No, it does not.
-National Transit Database (NTD) audit requirements are less intensive than those of annual audits your agency may be accustomed to.
-However, for the Independent Auditor's Statement for Financial Data (IAS-FD) an auditor needs to certify that your agency has the ability to collect and report financial data in accordance with NTD requirements and the Uniform System of Accounts (USOA).
+National Transit Database (NTD) auditor's statement procedure is not the same as annual financial audits.
+However, the CEO will need to review the Independent Auditor's Statement for Financial Data (IAS-FD) your agency has the ability to collect and report financial data in accordance with NTD requirements and the Uniform System of Accounts (USOA).
 You can find more information on the audit in the NTD Policy Manual.